 Fasting on the Day of Ashura, will, ‘expiates the minor sins of the past year’ (Muslim).

-The Prophet (saw) advised his Ummah to also fast on the 9th or 11th of Muharram to differentiate his Ummah from the People of the Book and as we know, following his Sunnah contains immense blessing.
+The Prophet (saw) advised his Ummah to fast on the 9th or 11th Muharram to differentiate his Ummah from the People of the Book and as we know, following his Sunnah contains immense blessing.

-During Muhurram, both sins and good deeds committed carry a heavier weight than at any other time of year.
+During Muhurram, both sins and good deeds committed carry a heavier weight than any other time of year.
 In his commentary on Surah at-Tawbah, verse 36, Ibn Kathir (may Allah have mercy on him), explains:

 ‘Allah (swt) has chosen elites from His creation: from among the angels He chose Messengers, from among mankind He chose Messengers, from among speech He chose remembrance of Him (dhikr), from among spaces on earth He chose the mosques, from among the months He chose Ramadan and the sacred months… So, venerate that which has been chosen by Allah, for people of understanding and wisdom respect that which has been chosen by Him’.
 (Tafseer Ibn Katheer)

 Make your intention, do good, and carry this goodness throughout the year so you can reap the rewards all-year round.